billpg/HashBack/README.md

 Up to you but (finger in the air) I'd go for an hour.
 If the exchange takes too long, remember you can do it in advance and have the Bearer token ready if needed.

 ### What if either web service uses a self-signed TLS certificate or one signed by an untrusted root?
 If a connection to an untrusted TLS certificate is found, abandon the request and maybe log an error.
+Fortunately, this is default of most HTTP client libraries.

-Since this exchange relies on a pre-existing relationship, you could perhaps allow for "pinned" TLS certificates to be configured.
+If you want to allow for self-signed TLS certificates, wince this exchange relies on a pre-existing relationship, you could perhaps allow for "pinned" TLS certificates to be configured.

-### What if an attacker attempts to eavesdrop or spoof either request?"
+### What if an attacker attempts to eavesdrop on the initial POST request?"
 The attacker can't eavesdrop or spoof because TLS is securing the channel.

+### What if an attacker can predict the verification hash URL?"
+Let them.
+For an attacker to exploit knowing a current verification hash, they would need to be able to reverse that hash back into the original JSON request, including the unpredicatable `Unus` property.
+Reversing SHA256 (as part of PBKDF2) is considered practically impossible.

 ### What if an attacker sends a fake POST request to an Issuer?
-The Issuer will attempt to retrieve a verification hash file from the Caller's website.
-As the Caller won't have a verification hash that matches the fake POST request, the attempt will fail.
+The Issuer will attempt to retrieve a verification hash file from the Verifier website.
+As there won't have a verification hash that matches the fake POST request, the attempt will fail.

 ### Does it matter if any part of the POST request is predictable?
 Only the value of the `Unus` property needs to be unpredictable.
 All of the other values may be completely predictable to an attacker because only one unpredictable element is enough to make the verification hash secure.

 ### What if an attacker downloads a verification hash intended for a different issuer?
 To exploit knowing a verification hash, an attacker would need to build a valid JSON request body that resolves to that hash.
-As the value of the `Unus` property is included in the hash but not revealed to an attacker, the task is computationally unfeasible.
+As the value of the `Unus` property is included in the hash but not revealed to an attacker, the task is practically impossible.

-### What if a Caller sends a POST request to an Issuer, but that Issuer passes the request along to a different Issuer?
+### What if a Caller sends a POST request to an Issuer, but that Issuer copies that the request along to a different Issuer?
-An evil Issuer would first need to perform their replat attack before the `Now` timestamp gets too old, and also before the genuine Caller deletes their verification hash, having completed the transaction it was meant for.

-If those are not a problem, the second Issuer receiving a replayed request will find the verification hash matches, but will reject the request because it was for a different Issuer.
-It is for this reason it is important that the Issuer validates the request including rejecting requests with the wrong `IssuerUrl` property value.
+The second Issuer will reject the request becuase they will observe the `IssuerUrl` property of the request is for the first Issuer, not itself.

 ### What if an attacker floods the POST request URL with many fake requests?
-For each attempted fake POST request, the Issuer will attempt to retrieve the verification hash.
-Since the genuine Caller does not publish hashes for these fake requests, the Issuer will reject these attempts.
+Any number of fake requests will all be rejected by the Issuer because there will be no verification hash that matches the expected hash and the Issuer will not respond with a Bearer token without one.

-The fact that a POST request will trigger a second GET request might be used as a denial-of-service attack.
+Despite this, the fact that a POST request will trigger a second GET request might be used as a denial-of-service attack.
 For this reason, it may be prudent for an Issuer to track IP address blocks with a history of making bad POST requests and rejecting subsequent requests that originate from these blocks.

+This exchange normally requires a pre-existing relationship between the participants, but it isn't unreasonable to suppose that open Issuer services exist that will take POST requests with any URL as the `VerifyUrl` property value.
+These should, to avoid being a participant in a denial-of-service attack, keep track of which Verification services have a history of having any result other than returning a correct verification hash.
+A web site that isn't participating in this exchange might nonetheless have a public folder of text files that are exactly the right length for a verification hash, but only ones that match the expected hash will be willing participants.

 It may also be prudent to keep the POST URL secret, so attackers can't send in a flood of fake requests if they don't know where to send them.
 As this would only be a method to mitigate a denial-of-service attack, the secret URL doesn't have to be treated as secret needing secure storage.
 The URL could be set in a unencrypted config file and if it does leak, be replaced without urgency at the participant's convenience.
 The security of the exchange relies on TLS and the verification hash, not the secrecy of the URLs.